Jesse-V/OnioNS-server/README.md

 ### Security Vulnerabilities

 Usually, security vulnerabilities may be reported through the same communication channels as bug reports.
 However, if the impact is significant and you wish to report it privately, please contact me on IRC and I'll open a private conversation with you, or you can send me an email (PGP 0xC20BEC80).
 Please allow me time to respond, patch, and push out an update before reporting it publicly, which shouldn't take long.
-I don't have the resources for a bug bounty, but I can optionally provide credit you for the find if you so desire.